 Find your perfect bed: Finding the right bed to match your own needs can help improve your quality of sleep.
 For example, Sleepyhead’s Classic range of mattresses is designed to provide a comfortable and affordable night’s sleep for those looking for a great value, quality bed that will stand the test of time.

 As we now know, sleep is important to the success of your new year’s resolutions.
-Sleepyhead has developed a wide range of advanced technologies to create excellent mattresses in Australia to ensure the most comfortable and supportive sleep possible.
+Sleepyhead has developed a wide range of advanced technologies to create excellent mattresses in New Zealand to ensure the most comfortable and supportive sleep possible.
 Why not take our Sleep Selector Quiz to find the best mattress for you, or check out our list of retailers to find a store close to you.

 Matters, S., 2018.
 Sleep Matters. [online] Catalyst.
 Available at: <https://www.abc.net.au/catalyst/sleep-matters/11017328> [Accessed 9 November 2021].